Katy Perry Debuts New Look, Calls It ‘Blueberry Crush’

 According to In Style, the A-list colorist applied Joico’s Color Butter in Purple to Perry’s hair for a mere 10 minutes, which gave the singer a temporary, but super bold, pop of color.
 Henry mixed the color with the brand’s K-PAK Intense Hydrator conditioner to dilute the shade.
 The two drugstore products cost about $20 each and the color lasts up to 10 shampoos.

 While Katy Perry has sported a rainbow of hair colors in the past—her cobalt and blue hair back in 2012 and last month’s black and cherry blossom pink shades come to mind—she previously revealed to Glamour that her natural hair color is “boring.”
-Perry told Glamour:

 “I’m naturally the most boring dishwater squirrel brown.
 So I’ve been playing with colors since I was 15.
 I loved the grunge green, and shocking blue was fun.
 Colored hair is such a huge accessory that you don’t even need to add extra stuff.”